 This article discusses how voting lists are created and maintained, including giving procedures for voting—such as residency, age, disqualification, and recall requirements—to an Office of Citizenship and Elections.
-It would seem more appropriate to have the legislative body undertake such procedures and criteria rather than placing such powers in the hands of an appointed body under the control of the ice president.
+It would seem more appropriate to have the legislative body undertake such procedures and criteria rather than placing such powers in the hands of an appointed body under the control of the vice president.

 Article 23 also allows for disqualification for voting but does not give any guidelines or identify the body that may determine disqualification, leaving this matter to the vagary of “unless disqualified by law.”

 The article attempts to account for controlling campaign financing through the legislature, permitting ceiling limits on public funding by “political” entities, public disclosure of contributions, contribution limits, corporate donation prohibitions, and expenditure limits.

 Overall, this article should be reviewed for its delegation of authority.
-The decision to allow so much power over elections to be placed in the hands of a political officer, the vice-president, should be reconsidered for its potential for conflicts of interest.
+The decision to allow so much power over elections to be placed in the hands of a political officer, the vice president, should be reconsidered for its potential for conflicts of interest.
 If the vice president should become a candidate for the presidency, that person would oversee his own election race and may have the opportunity to disqualify his opponent or manipulate the voting rolls to make it difficult to allow voting by a constituency in favor of the opposition.

 The earlier experience in Hawaiʻi regarding the placement of state elections in the office of the lieutenant governor, a political office itself subject to election, was proven unwise and was subsequently removed.

 Article 30: Legislative Elections